Take your pick: adrenaline packed or slow and contemplative?

 Here is 5 beautiful lookouts you will find in the Eastern Townships.

-Mount Ham is 18 km of well-marked paths, 10 trails for all levels, a regional park and, especially a panoramic view that will take your breath away and have you discover our amazing region.
+Mont Ham is 18 km of well-marked paths, a regional park and, especially a panoramic view that will take your breath away and have you discover our amazing region.
 Plan some extra time to relax when you have reached the summit … you won’t want to go back down!
 There’s nothing better than a mountain top picnic to reward yourself for all your efforts!

 If you’re passionate about outdoor activities, why not camp on the summit and admire the magnificent sunset and sunrise.
 The next day, you could try their fitness trails by the foot of the mountain.